makandra/rack-steady_etag/README.md

 `Rack::SteadyETag` is a drop-in replacement for `Rack::ETag`.
 It excludes random content (like CSRF tokens) from the generated ETag, causing two requests for the same content to usually carry the same ETag.

+> *Important*:
+> This gem has been deprecated.
+We instead recommend [reconfiguring your Rails app](https://makandracards.com/makandra/562483-rails-fixing-etags-that-never-match) so two requests to the same resource produce the same HTML for a given user.

 ## What is ignored

 `Rack::SteadyTag`  ignores the following patterns from the `ETag` hash: